-Contrary to its common name, Anise Hyssop (Agastache foeniculum) is neither anise (Pimpinella anisum) nor hyssop (Hyssopus officinalis).
-Even so, like hyssop, it is a member of the mint family (Lamiaceae).
-Leaves give off a subtle scent similar to that of anise, though the chemical anethole in true anise or licorice is not found in high amounts in Anise Hyssop.
-Instead, Anise Hyssop leaves emit a scent more similar to basil or French tarragon.
-Unscented flower spikes are typically blue-lavender to purple, depending on the variety, on upright stems adorned with dull green leaves.
+Contrary to its common name, Anise Hyssop (Agastache foeniculum) is not anise (Pimpinella anisum) or hyssop (Hyssopus officinalis), though it is also a member of the mint family (Lamiaceae).
+Its leaves give off a subtle scent similar to anise, though some compare the scent more to basil or French tarragon.
+The plant's flower spikes are typically blue-lavender to purple, depending on the variety, on upright stems adorned with dull green leaves.
 Each leaf is four inches long with toothed margins akin to the aesthetic of common mint.
-This clump-forming perennial is native to parts of the Midwest and the Great Plains (Wisconsin to Ontario, west to British Columbia and south to Colorado).
+This clump-forming perennial is native to parts of the Midwest and the Great Plains (Wisconsin to Ontario, west to British Columbia, and south to Colorado).
 Growing in native prairies, dry upland forested areas, plains, and fields, it blooms abundantly from mid to late summer through early fall, attracting bees, butterflies, and hummingbirds.
 Their extended bloom period makes them good for cut flowers and mass plantings.

 |Botanical Name||Agastache foeniculum|

 |Common Name||Anise Hyssop, Agastache, Licorice Mint, Hummingbird Mint, blue giant hyssop, fragrant giant hyssop, licorice plant, lavender giant hyssop|

 |Mature Size||2 - 4 ft. tall, 1 - 3 ft. wide|

 |Sun Exposure||Full sun|

 |Soil Type||Fertile Chalk, Loam, Sand (not heavy clay, which doesn't drain well and causes winter problems)|